hrhirha/42OAuth-example/README.md

 you can simply use: http://127.0.0.1:3000/auth/redirect

-after you've created you app, add you UID and SECRET to .env which you'll need to create using .env.sample
+after you've created your app, add you UID and SECRET to .env which you'll need to create using .env.sample

 ## Installation